FUN! JAPAN Launched FUN! JAPAN-KIZUNA, An Online Bulletin Board Where Visitors Can Ask Locals For More In-Depth Information About Japan!

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> TOKYO, JAPAN - Media OutReach Newswire - 7 February 2024 - Fun Japan Communications, a JTB Group company that operates "FUN!
+(MENAFN- Media OutReach Newswire) TOKYO, JAPAN - Media OutReach Newswire - 7 February 2024 - Fun Japan Communications, a JTB Group company that operates "FUN!
 JAPAN," has launched a new service, "FUN!
 JAPAN-KIZUNA".

 FUN!
 JAPAN has been continuously conducting activities such as information dissemination, campaigns, and events related to the attractions of Japan for its "approximately 1.4 million" fans of Japan in Asia.
 FUN!
 JAPAN is pleased to announce the grand opening of the new service "FUN!
 JAPAN-KIZUNA" to help visitors to enjoy the trip to Japan deeper than ever before.